 Each fare class has its own set of rules and, most importantly, its own price.
 When the cheapest fare class you're looking at sells out (or an airline decides to remove it), the price automatically jumps to the next, higher-priced fare class.

-It’s that simple.
-So don’t spend your time deleting your cookies in hopes that it will lower your prices.
-It’s a waste of time.
+It's that simple.
+So don't spend your time deleting your cookies or searching incognito for flights believing it will lower your prices.
+It's a waste of time.

 Book Another Flight to Unlock Huge Savings

 Sometimes, finding cheap international flights from your home airport can feel next to impossible.
 Some airports are blessed with the cheapest flight deals, and others can be left out.

 So how do you capitalize on cheap flights if you're from a smaller city or your airport isn't being blessed by the flight deal gods?
 Positioning flights, that's how.